Resilience of constituent solitons in multisoliton scattering off barriers: Acknowledgements

 We thank B. Sundaram, B. A. Malomed, R. Hulet, and P. Dyke for useful discussions; we additionally thank R. Hulet and P. Dyke for providing us with detailed parameters of their experiments.
-This work was supported by grants from the Office of Naval Research (N00014-12-1-0400) and the National Science Foundation (PHY-1402249).